ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

 Creating a snap
 ---------------

-This tutorial will demonstrate how to use `snapcraft <https://github.com/snapcore/snapcraft>`_ to create a new snap, and then the usage.
+This tutorial will demonstrate how to use `snapcraft <https://github.com/snapcore/snapcraft>`_ to create a new snap, and then how to use it.

 First, install snapcraft.
 It's recommended to install it from the Snap Store: